 The biggest argument for AIO coolers, when compared to air coolers, is relative performance.

-Nowadays, AIO coolers and modern air coolers are more or less the same when it comes to the average cooling performance required to prevent CPU thermal throttling.
+Nowadays, AIO and modern air coolers have similar average cooling performance required to prevent CPU thermal throttling.
 Yes, this extends even up to the most notorious solar furnaces of the CPU product stack line today.

 Nonetheless, there are still a few notable pros and cons of AIO coolers when pitted against the traditional PC cooling solution: